 Microplastics are tiny fragments or fibers that are lost during the degradation of larger pieces of plastic.
 They are fragments light enough to be carried by the wind over great distances.
 Recently, researchers confirmed the presence of microplastics in remote mountain basins, arctic snow and protected areas.
 Previously they had been reported in fruit and vegetables (incorporated during growth, from groundwater) and even in the placenta of pregnant women.

-Other studies have shown that once microplastic pollutants enter the ocean, they do not necessarily remain there but can leave the sea with marine spray and, pushed by wind currents, return to the atmosphere, and come back down. in the form of plastic rains.
+Other studies have shown that once microplastic pollutants enter the ocean, they do not necessarily remain there but can leave the sea with sea spray and, pushed by wind currents, return to the atmosphere, and come back down in the form of plastic rains.

-This has led scientists to think of a plastic cycle: microplastics do not remain in the soil, rivers, ocean or air, but move between different parts of the Earth system.
+This has led scientists to think about a plastic cycle: microplastics do not remain in the soil, rivers, ocean or air, but move between different parts of the Earth system.

 The interaction between microplastics and climate change

-The team initially thought that airborne microplastics would disperse sunlight like most aerosols, which act like tiny 'disco strobe balls' and reflect sunlight back into space.
+The team initially thought that airborne microplastics would scatter sunlight like most aerosols, which act like tiny “strobe disco balls” and reflect sunlight back into space.
 This has a cooling effect on the Earth's climate.
-Most types of aerosols in Earth's atmosphere scatter light, so in general aerosols have partially offset the warming of greenhouse gases in recent decades.
-An obvious exception is soot (or black coal), which absorbs sunlight well and has a warming effect.
+Most types of aerosols in Earth's atmosphere scatter light, so in general aerosols have partially offset warming of greenhouse gases in recent decades.
+An obvious exception is soot (or black carbon), which absorbs sunlight well and has a warming effect.

-Microplastics dispersed as a whole also contribute to cooling, but they can also absorb the radiation emitted by the Earth, which means that they contribute, albeit to a lesser extent, to the greenhouse effect and the resulting climate change.
+Microplastics dispersed in the complex also contribute to cooling, but they can also absorb radiation emitted by the Earth, which means that they contribute, albeit to a small extent, to the greenhouse effect and the resulting climate change.

 Where am I?

 The highest reported concentrations of airborne microplastics (thousands of fragments per cubic meter of air) were measured at urban sampling sites in London and Beijing.
-We still don't know how far microplastics got into the atmosphere, but an aeronautical study has found them at altitudes up to 3,5 kilometers.
+We still don't know how far microplastics have reached the atmosphere, but an aeronautical study has found them at altitudes up to 3,5 kilometers.

-This raises further questions as to whether microplastics can alter atmospheric chemistry and climate change.
-The extent of this influence varies according to climate models, which are limited for now.
+This raises further questions about whether microplastics could alter atmospheric chemistry and climate change.
+The extent of this influence varies depending on climate models, which are limited for now.

 It is estimated that to date they have already been accumulated 5 billion tons of plastic waste in landfills or in the environment.
 Within thirty years they will become 10 billion.